imarc/handbook/frontend.markdown

 ## Validation

-Use the HTML 5 Doctype instead of the older .
+Use the HTML 5 Doctype declaration instead of the older XHTML 1.0 Strict.

 	<!DOCTYPE html>